RafaelGarcia500/Javascript-TOP/README.md

 # Javascript-TOP
 My projects for The Odin Project

-Currwntly working for a Rock,Paper, Scissors game.
+Currently working for a Rock,Paper, Scissors game.